 Instructions

-- In a large bowl, mix together the flour, sugar, baking powder, salt and baking soda
+- Mix the flour, sugar, baking powder, salt, and baking soda in a mixing bowl.

-- Lightly baste the top with the milk and sprinkle the sugar on top
+- Baste the top with the milk and sprinkle the sugar on top.

 Made this today for New Years.....yummy!
 Followed your recipe to a T